wp-plugins/rss-post-importer/readme.txt

 Not only does this WordPress RSS Aggregator Plugin import a snippet of the rss feed, it automatically imports the entire [**Full Text RSS Feed**](https://www.feedsapi.com) , allowing you to post the entire article on your site if you want.
 This means you're providing your readers with relevant content on a daily, weekly, or even hourly basis, depending on the top of blog you're running.
 RSS Post Importer is a great plugin for news aggregators, content syndicator, company blogs, current events bloggers, or deal bloggers, as it keeps the fresh content that your readers love you for, coming on a regular basis!

-This RSS Aggregator plugin is not a shortcode for just displaying a bunch of links from an rss feeds, RSS Post Importer imports data from a feed and saves it as full stand alone posts.

 **Features include:**